sterlingdeng/job_runner/docs/design.md

 #### Starting a process

+The steps to start a process and it's Cgroup are:

+1. Request is received via GRPC server
+2. authID is parsed from the Subject attribute in x509 cert.
+3. Get new job ID
+4. Create a new Cgroup hiearchy using the job ID.
+5. Start the process
+6. Add the process's PID to the `cgroup.procs` file.
+7. Use cmd.Wait() in a separate Goroutine to ensure long running processes don't block the grpc request.

 The `*Cmd.Start()` method will be used to start a process.

 #### Stopping a process

-We will stop a process if it has already been started by using `*os.Process.Kill()` located on the `Cmd` struct.
+The steps to stop a process and it's Cgroups are:

+1. Request is received via GRPC server
+2. authID is parsed from the Subject attribute in x509 cert.
+3. Check if the jobID exists -> exit with NotFound if not found
+4. Run os.Process.Kill() to kill the process

+#### Cgroup teardown

+The following steps will be used to clean up unneeded Cgroup resources after a process is stopped or finished running.
+1. After cmd.Wait has returned (See 'Starting a process #7'), use `rmdir` to remove the Cgroup hiearchy created for the process.

 ### Streaming output

 There are 3 functional behaviors for streaming the output
 1. clients get a continuous stream of data
-1. clients that connect start streaming from the beginning
+2. clients that connect start streaming from the beginning
-1. multiple concurrent client can connect to the stream
+3. multiple concurrent client can connect to the stream

 For clients to get a continuous stream of data, we will use grpc's server streaming rpc.